Stocks push for record high on $6 trillion U.S. spending hopes

 Two market segments where “sell in May” would have been good advice this year are crypto-assets and volatile emerging market currencies.

-Turkey's lira hit a record low ahead of a review of its already-junk grade credit rating later read more , while Bitcoin slumped 8% to take its May losses - sparked by a crackdown in China and environmental concerns - to almost 40%.
+Turkey’s lira hit a record low ahead of a review of its already-junk grade credit rating later, while Bitcoin slumped 8% to take its May losses - sparked by a crackdown in China and environmental concerns - to almost 40%.

 FULLY COMMITTED